 “Our life is frittered away by detail–simplify, simplify.”

-Our seedlings (tomatoes, lettuce, broccoli, carrots, beans, and watermelon) are all doing their thing and some of them have popped up and introduced themselves (as seen above) in the last day or so.
+Our seedlings (tomatoes, lettuce, broccoli, carrots, beans, and watermelon) are all doing their thing and some of them have popped up and introduced themselves in the last day or so.
 We are so excited to meet them after patiently waiting.
 Let's talk about starting seeds indoors.

 Well, hello there, little ones!
 So nice to finally meet you.

-The egg cartons are neat because when the time comes, we can just carefully cut the carton apart and our children can transplant our young plants in the individual egg carton cells into the soil.
+The egg cartons are neat because when the time comes, you can just carefully cut the carton apart and the kids can transplant the young plants in the individual egg carton cells into the soil.
 It’s a much easier way for them to handle delicate transplants.